 Fascia and Soffit: $1 to $3 per linear foot

 Aluminum.
 Lightweight and affordable, aluminum is a great alternative to wood.
-Another advantage of aluminum is that it can fit into tight spaces, for instance, in a gable end or attic.
+Another advantage of aluminum is that it can fit into tight spaces, for instance, in gable ends or an attic.

 Aluminum Trim.
 An aluminum trim is used to cover and wrap a wood fascia board which serves as protection against water damage.
 An aluminum trim solves the need to have a modern aesthetic while using wood.